Notice of Funding Opportunity

 AFCP Review and Selection Process

-The U.S. Embassy in Ulaanbaatar must receive all proposals by 11:59pm on Tuesday, December 20, 2022.
-Project Concept Notes are received only in English language via email firstname.lastname@example.org.
+U.S. Embassy Ulaanbaatar must receive all proposals by 11:59pm on Sunday, December 31, 2023.
+Project Concept Notes must be submitted in English via email to firstname.lastname@example.org.

-The U.S. Embassy’s AFCP Selection Committee will shortlist nominations by January 20, 2023 for reviewers in the Center, ECA, and the U.S. Department of State’s in Washington, DC.
+The U.S. Embassy’s AFCP Selection Committee will shortlist nominations by January 31, 2024 for reviewers in the Center, ECA, and the U.S. Department of State in Washington, DC.

-Reviewers in Washington DC will conduct its review in early 2023.
-In Spring of 2023, the Round 2 results will be announced and a subset will be invited to submit full project proposals for Round 2.
+Reviewers in Washington, DC will conduct a review in early 2024.
+In Spring of 2024, Round 1 results will be announced, and a subset will be invited to submit full project proposals for Round 2.

-Round 2 full project proposals will be submitted in April 2023.
-Reviewers of AFCP will rate full applications using point-based system.
+Round 2 full project proposals will be submitted in May 2024.
+Reviewers will rate full applications using a point-based system.
 This selection period takes another 3-4 months.

-Award announcement for AFCP 2023 Grants Program will occur during July-August of 2023.
+Award announcements for the AFCP 2024 Grants Program will occur July-August 2024.

 Issuance of this Notice of Funding Opportunity does not constitute an award commitment on the part of the U.S. government.
 AFCP/Cultural Heritage Center reserves the right to waive program formalities and to reduce, revise, or increase proposal budgets in accordance with the needs of the program and availability of funds.